rackerlabs/rackspace-how-to/content/cloud-servers/paypal-requiring-tls-12.md

 As of June 2016, [PayPal&reg; requires you to use version 1.2 of the Transport Layer Security protocol (TLS 1.2)](https://www.paypal.com/us/smarthelp/article/why-do-i-need-to-upgrade-my-system-to-tls-1.2-faq3898) when communicating with their service.
-If you leverage PayPal to process payments, you might have to take action if your operating system does not support TLS 1.2.
-You can check the operating system (OS) on which your server is running in the [Cloud Control Panel](https://login.rackspace.com).
+If you leverage PayPal to process payments, you might have to take action if your operating system (OS) does not support TLS 1.2.
+You can find the OS on which your server is running in the [Cloud Control Panel](https://login.rackspace.com).

 This article provides guidance for addressing this issue for some common